-The Michigan winters are long, but they are not all discolored slush and unidentifiable precipitation.
+The Michigan winters are long, but they are not all discolored slush, unidentifiable precipitation, and ice-breaking to operate your car.
 The fact is, those of us who live in Michigan enjoy the winter.
 There’s a reason Midwesterners are known for our work ethic.
 We’re made of tougher stuff because of the challenges of our winter weather.

 I too was raised in the Midwest.
 I even went to college at NMU in the Upper Peninsula.
 But, I left Michigan as soon as I graduated.
-In a circuitous, full circle hegira through Europe, California, The Bahamas and Florida, I landed back in Michigan last year in a blizzard.
-Three years sober, and eager to work for Sanford House addiction treatment center, I began to reacquaint myself with an ice scraper and mukluks.
+In a circuitous, full circle hegira through Europe, California, The Bahamas, and Florida, I landed back in Michigan five years ago (in a blizzard).
+At that time, three-years sober and eager to work for Sanford Addiction Treatment Centers, I began to reacquaint myself with an ice scraper and mukluks.

 I know all about the temperate, complacent winters of the south.
-And it’s nice to visit my family in Florida at Christmas.
-But surviving a bona fide Michigan winter is a test of one’s metal, and super-good for your health.
+And it’s nice to visit my family in Florida any time.
+But surviving a bona fide Michigan winter is a test of one’s mettle, and it’s also good for your health!

 1. Outdoor Sports

-If you bundle up and get yourself outside, winter sports abound: snowshoeing, skiing, skating, hiking and sledding.
+If you bundle up and get yourself outside, winter sports abound: snowshoeing, skiing, skating, hiking, and sledding.
 The aerobic benefits of all those wind-in-the-face activities are increased by snow resistance, Michigan’s rolling hills and, well, wind.
 And the cold weather makes the heart work harder to distribute blood.
 So you get more bang out of your workout.
-The cold air strengthens the heart and helps build cardiovascular endurance.
+The cold air helps build cardiovascular endurance.